ioskit/ioskit.github.io/_kits/InteractivePlaygrounds.md

      url: http://www.bignerdranch.com/blog/ios-8-interactive-playgrounds/
      description: ' - Big Nerd Ranch'
      type: resource
-abstract: "Playgrounds make writing Swift code productive and easy.
-Enter a line of code, and the result appears immediately."
 ---

 Playgrounds make writing [Swift](/Swift) code productive and easy.
 Enter a line of code, and the result appears immediately.
 If your code runs over time—for instance through a loop—you can add that line of code to Timeline Assistant to watch it progress.
 Display variables in a graph, inspect each step of drawing a view, or watch an animated [SpriteKit](/SpriteKit) scene.
 When you’ve perfected your code in the playground, simply move that code into your project.
 Some uses for playgrounds include: